-That said, traveling with a carry-on alone is not easy, especially when you’re a girl or you’re taking winter attire or going for longer than a weekend.
+That said, traveling with a carry-on only is not easy, especially when you’re a girl or you’re taking winter attire or going for longer than a weekend.
 But it can be done!
 Take my word for it, I’ve been all three.

-Here are some trips to get you through as quickly and frugally as possible!
+Here are some trips to get you through as quickly and frugally as possible.

 1) You get one carry-on and a personal item